Collective effects in O-O and Ne-Ne collisions at $\sqrt{s_{\mathrm{NN}}}$=5.36 TeV from a hybrid approach

-Separating each event into multiple sub-events with a gap in rapidity between them can reduce short-ranged non-flow correlations by not considering particle pairs that might have come from the same process.
+Separating each event into multiple subevents with a gap in rapidity between them can reduce short-ranged nonflow correlations by not considering particle pairs that might have come from the same process.
 These methods are especially of interest if computing higher order cumulants is not feasible due to a lack of statistics, which is the case in smaller collision systems.
-In this work, the events are separated into two and three sub-events based on the rapidity ranges shown in figure~\ref{fig:subevents}.
+In this work, the events are separated into two and three subevents based on the rapidity ranges shown in figure~\ref{fig:subevents}.